In a rut? Here’s how to know if you’re in a funk.

 In the past, there wasn’t a training or workshop you wouldn’t attend.
 You were excited to develop new skills, learn new types of software, or attend industry conferences.
 This is no longer the case and means your skills are becoming dull and you don’t feel as sharp as you once did.

 If you can relate to any of the above and you find yourself in a mid-life career slump, don’t worry.
-You can get beyond it and rediscover what makes you tick.
+You can get beyond it, Stop Living on Autopilot, and rediscover what makes you tick.